m4ttsch/omscs-notes-notes/information-security/introduction-to-cryptography.md

 HWQ VHLQ
 ```

-To start, we notice that the letter “Q” is the most frequent in our ciphertext.
-In English, the most common letter is “E”, so there is a high probability that “Q” is the plaintext letter “E”.
+To start, we notice that the letter "Q" is the most frequent in our ciphertext.
+In English, the most common letter is "E", so there is a high probability that "Q" is the plaintext letter "E".

-Then we can look at the three-letter words, `RDQ` and `HWQ`, which both end in “E”.
-It is likely that one of these words is “ARE”, while the other is “THE”.
+Then we can look at the three-letter words, `RDQ` and `HWQ`, which both end in "E".
+It is likely that one of these words is "ARE", while the other is "THE".

-We also have the word `HR`, which can be “AT”.
-If so, then `HWQ` is “ARE” and `RDQ` is “THE”.
-If “H” is “A”, then the word `HCC` is likely “ALL”.
+We also have the word `HR`, which can be "AT".
+If so, then `HWQ` is "ARE" and `RDQ` is "THE".
+If "H" is "A", then the word `HCC` is likely "ALL".

 If we continue with this process, using both the frequency distribution of the letters in the English language along with our knowledge of English words to help us, we can uncover the following plaintext: